shahwaizse/diss-pass/README.md

 https://aur.archlinux.org/packages/virtio-win

-this is where the fun begins:
+now that we have a vm for work, this is where the fun begins:

 https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF#Prerequisites